raphaellph-ia/design-system-jtech/docs/PLAYGROUND_STANDARD.md

 ## 🤖 AI Layout Rules (MANDATORY)

 * AI MUST render controls **only at the top**

+* AI MUST render controls in a **horizontal grid layout**

+* AI MUST ensure a minimum of **4 selectors per row** when space allows

+* AI MUST NOT stack selectors vertically when horizontal space exists

+* AI MUST render Preview and Code as **semantic panels**

+* AI MUST render a **title/header** for Preview Panel and Code Panel

+* AI MUST align Preview Panel and Code Panel by top edge

+* AI MUST NOT decide layout variations

+* AI MUST render controls **only at the top**

 * AI MUST NOT render controls on left or right

 * AI MUST render Preview and Code **side by side below controls**

 * Preview MUST be visually larger than Code

 * AI MUST NOT decide layout variations

 ---